• Skip to Content

 Prerequisite(s): AS.373.491 or equivalent

 This course is designed for students who have already studied 1st Year Chinese grammar and wish to develop a thorough knowledge of Chinese grammar in order to advance all aspects of language skills to a higher level.
 It is also appropriate for graduate students who need to be able to read materials written in Chinese.
 The goal of the course is to provide students with a thorough knowledge of Chinese grammar; therefore, knowledge of vocabulary in depth is not requisite.
 In addition, since this is not a language course that places equal focus on all four skills (speaking, listening, writing, and reading), there will be no conversation practice – this is a lecture course on grammar.
-Pass-fail grade option only
+Pass-fail grade option only.
+Must have at least 5 students enrolled to run.

 Prerequisite(s): AS.373.115